 Preferential voting is used to elect some mayors – most notably the mayor of Wellington.
 In the October 2010 mayoral election the incumbent candidate, Kerry Prendergast, won 40.9% of the first preference votes, compared with Celia Wade-Brown’s 34.8%.
 However, in the absence of a majority, a distribution of preferences was required and Wade-Brown was elected mayor on the fifth count – with 50.2% of the valid votes cast in the election to Prendergast’s 49.8%.

-Single transferable voting (STV) is used to elect some ward councillors (in cities such as Wellington), and also to elect seven members to each of New Zealand’s district health boards (20 in 2011).
+Single transferable voting (STV) is used to elect some ward councillors (in cities such as Wellington), and also to elect seven members to each of New Zealand’s 20 district health boards.
 Under STV voters rank candidates in their order of preference, as in preferential voting.
-However, candidates need a certain number of votes to be elected.
+Candidates need a certain number of votes to be elected.

 Atkinson, Neill.
 Adventures in democracy: a history of the vote in New Zealand.
 Dunedin: University of Otago Press in association with the Electoral Commission, 2003.